carpentries/sandpaper-docs/learners/setup.md

 ### There are many ways to set up R to work with the lesson template

-For example, Zhian Kamvar uses Vim with the NVim-R plugin and [radian](https://github.com/randy3k/radian#readme).
+For example, Zhian Kamvar uses Vim with the NVim-R plugin  and [radian](https://github.com/randy3k/radian#readme) on macOS and Linux.
 There is no one right way!

 :::::::::::::::::::::::::::::::